 How to boil eggs in the IP?

-Remove the hot trivet (using the tongs) from the pot, and now, you’re ready to move on to…
+Remove the hot trivet (using the tongs) from the pot and dump the water.
+Now, you’re ready to move on to…

 Place the rinsed chicken inside the Instant Pot.
 Add water to nearly cover the chicken.
 If you have chicken feet or other bones, add them to the water also.

 Place the lid on the pot.
 Press Manual and adjust the time to 45 minutes.
 Make sure the vent is sealed.
 Once it beeps, release the pressure immediately.
 Remove the lid.
 Use tongs to transfer the cooked chicken/bones/feet to a dish.

 As soon as the chicken is cool enough to touch, remove the meat from the bones.

 Use that meat for another dish this week!
 Like…